x-limitless-x/blakedrumm.com/_posts/2022-01-26-scom-unix-linux-troubleshooting-tips.markdown

 ___

 ## Linux Agent Certificate Hostname Detection during initial Installation
+The following steps are what happens (from a high level) with initial installation of Linux Agent.
 1. Try `hostname -f` (this will fail on some Linux systems)
 2. Attempt to obtain the domain name from `/etc/resolve.conf`
 3. Attempt to obtain long hostname with `nslookup` command